Soft Amaretto Cookies

 Substitutions

-- Amaretto liqueur -> almond syrup and milk
+- Amaretto liqueur -> almond syrup or milk plus extra extract

 - All-purpose flour -> 1:1 gluten-free baking blend